Visual-HTML/V-HTML/docs/index.md

 #document.designMode
 [IE10 designMode behavior](20170212-IE-designMode.html)

-This provide basic editor function, a preview, save as copy,it manage links (recognize them from plain text) and allow (if some security settings allow it) to add images...
-19 lines (18 sloc)  595 Bytes, IE 10, no install, ...
+This provide basic editor function, a preview, it manage links (recognize them from plain text) and allow (if some security settings allow it) to add images...
+19 lines (18 sloc)  595 Bytes, IE 10, no install, ... save as copy: save as from file only save the starter document, at this time, the only way to get edited content is to save the document from Developer tools/HTML/save Html

 -----------------------------------------------
 An html editor... or begin with design mode: from HTML, see